 - Windows With No Locks: Children aren’t always safe once you’ve closed the window.
 If it has no locks, anybody can open it.
 You may not think that your child can undo a complex window mechanism.
 However, without a lock, there’s always the possibility that it may happen.

-- No Control: You may partially open a window to improve ventilation.
+- No Control: You may partially open a window to improve natural ventilation.
 However, some windows don’t allow you to lock them in a certain position.
 If a child pushed against the glass, the window opens wider.
 Children are at risk if you have no control over how far the window opens.

 - Low Windows: The closer a window is to the ground, the easier it is for a child to access it.
 Some home and apartment designs make heavy use of windows.
 A few even contain floor-to-ceiling windows.
 These present the largest risk of all to adventurous children.